basic82/atari-colour-wheel/README.md

 atari-colour-wheel
 ==================

-Draw a colourful wheel in Atari Basic
+Neil Harris' code from _Compute!'s First Book of Atari_ (1981) for drawing a colourful wheel in graphics mode 7.